idr4n/aboutme/README.md

 These are the frameworks or technologies I have worked with:

 - React: I have been learning React for quite a while and it is the front-end framework I am most familiar with.
-I have used it in some of my personal projects.
+I have used it in some of my projects.
 - Other front-end frameworks: I have had some exposure (a.k.a played around with) Svelte and Vue.
 - NodeJS: the back-end environment I am most familiar with.
 I have used it going through a couple of Udemy courses.
 - Other back-end technologies: I am currently learning how to use Go for web development.